WORLD WAR 1

 -Otto von Bismarck-

-World War 1 was unnecessary, caused by vexing alliances more than one hundred years ago.
+More than one hundred years ago, World War 1 which was caused by vexing alliances, was in many respects an unnecessary war.
 Germany did not want to walk out on its ally to prove virtue.
 However, the Entente Powers' victory was used to lay the blame on the doorstep of the German Empire, setting the course for a dark age to come.
 In 1918, U.S. President Woodrow Wilson argued that the great war (as it was called back then) was everyone's fault.
-France, however, perhaps still had the third War of German Unification (1870) in mind, including the arrest of Napoleon III and the proclamation of the German Emperor Franz Willhelm II in the Hall of Mirrors (Versailles).
-The outcome was the harsh and humiliating Treaty of Versailles.
+France, however, still had the third War of German Unification (1870) in mind, including the arrest of Napoleon III and the proclamation of the German Emperor Franz Willhelm II in the Hall of Mirrors (Versailles).
+The outcome of World War 1 was the harsh and humiliating Treaty of Versailles.

 W o r l d W a r 1